 It is important to keep remembering that the Books of Samuel and Kings are listed in the Tanak among 'The Former Prophets'.
 Their focus is on the kings, only to judge them in the light of their response to YHWH.
 Their interest is in the presence and action of YHWH.
 The two most significant of the prophets of the ninth century BC are Elijah (1Kings 17:1 - 2Kings 2:11) and Elisha (1Kings 19:16 - 2Kings 13:20).
-As we read the legends attached to these prophets we are to remember that the Deuteronomists want the reader to be watching what God is doing (from a Judah perspective!).
+A we read the legends attached to these prophets we are to see God acting through them.